ChennoShen239/TexTemplate/README.md

 A comprehensive LaTeX template designed for mathematical notes, proofs, and academic writing, with a focus on Analysis and Advanced Mathematics.
 Features beautiful theorem-like environments with consistent styling and colors.

+## Acknowledgment

+This template is forked from [BrandonPacewic/LaTexTemplates](https://github.com/BrandonPacewic/LaTexTemplates).
+Special thanks to Brandon Pacewic for creating the original template that served as the foundation for this work.

 ## Overview

 This template was created for MATH 104 (Introduction to Analysis) at UC Berkeley, but it's suitable for any advanced mathematics course.
 It provides a clean, professional layout with color-coded environments for theorems, definitions, examples, and more.